Amid wild KU basketball debut season, Ochai Agbaji 'wise beyond his years'

 That’s because Agbaji, the Kansas basketball coach indicated, is at this point playing with house money.

-“Hey, Ochai’s given us more than I ever dreamed,” Self said Saturday following the No. 15-ranked Jayhawks’ 72-67 victory at Oklahoma State.
+“Hey, Ochai’s given us more than I ever dreamed,” Self said Saturday following the Jayhawks’ 72-67 victory at Oklahoma State.
 “I’m not going to get hung up on that, at all.”

 The "that" Self referenced was a mental error from the freshman guard late in the first half of the game against the Cowboys.
 Rather than backing off a ball skipping away from a downed Oklahoma State player, Agbaji touched it and, when the ball went out of bounds a split second later, returned possession to the home team.